 - (D) – when you have an individual block selected, this gives you access to settings that are specific to that block

 - (E) – lets you access a live preview of your post or publish/update your post

 - (F) – once you add some blocks, this is where you’ll actually work with your post’s content

 As I discussed in the intro, you’ll use separate “blocks” to build your layouts with Gutenberg.

 - Common Blocks – contains basic building blocks like images, paragraphs (regular text), headings, quotes, etc.

 - Formatting – let you add more formatted content like pull quotes, tables, or the classic WordPress text editor

-- Layout Blocks – let you split text into two columns, include buttons, separators, or the “More” tag
+- Layout Elements– let you split text into two columns, include buttons, separators, or the “More” tag

 - Widgets – let you add shortcodes, latest posts, or categories.
 It’s even possible to display sidebar widgets right in Gutenberg.